-Teacher of the Deaf & Hard of Hearing
+Teacher of the Deaf and Hard of Hearing

-Itinerant teachers of the deaf and hard of hearing work with other teachers and, in some instances, Case Managers to develop IEPs that integrate information and communication technologies (ICT) to support teaching and learning.
+Itinerant teachers of the deaf and hard of hearing work with other teachers and, in some instances, Case Managers, to develop IEPs that integrate information and communication technologies (ICT) to support teaching and learning.

 Teachers of deaf and hard-of-hearing children foster the development of strong literacy and numeracy skills in their students by utilizing various communication techniques, instructional skills, and teaching methodologies.

-Depending on the school’s philosophy, a teacher of the deaf and hard of hearing may work with students in the general classroom or in a smaller room under a Support and Resource model.
+Depending on the school’s philosophy, a teacher of the deaf and hard of hearing may work with students in the general classroom or a smaller room under a Support and Resource model.

 In the 2011 school year, districts posted 11 opportunities for deaf and hard-of-hearing teachers on makeafuture.ca.
 In total, the province employs approximately 1,795 special education teachers.